“The Private Sector as an engine to eliminate poverty and create wealth” – Kagame

-Kigali: In Accra yesterday, the President Paul Kagame has focused his message on the Private Sector as an engine to eliminate poverty and create wealth, and this priority must be integrated in national plans for reaching SDGs.
+Kigali: In Accra yesterday, President Paul Kagame focused in his message on the Private Sector as an engine to eliminate poverty and create wealth, saying that this priority must be integrated in national plans for reaching SDGs.
 Read his message below:

 It’s a great pleasure for me to join you, Mr. President for this event, here in Accra.
 I would like to start by thanking you, for the invitation to participate in this important discussion, and the warm hospitality accorded to us.